Mon - Fri (9:00am - 5:00pm)

 • Small Estate Affidavits: In Texas, if an estate’s worth is $75,000 or less and lacks real property, heirs might bypass the formal probate using a Small Estate Affidavit.

-• Affidavit of Heirship for Real Property: This affidavit helps establish property ownership – especially when an estate consists mainly of real estate, when no will is present, or when the existing will isn't undergoing probate.
-The Affidavit of Heirship doesn't replace probate but clarifies property ownership in its absence.
+• Affidavit of Heirship for Real Property: This affidavit helps establish property ownership – especially when an estate consists mainly of real estate, when no will is present, or when the existing will is not undergoing probate.
+The Affidavit of Heirship does not replace probate but clarifies property ownership in its absence.

 Certain assets, like life insurance proceeds, retirement accounts with designated beneficiaries, and jointly held properties, generally circumvent the probate process.